cloudflare/workers-sdk/packages/miniflare/CONTRIBUTING.md

 - **`POST /message`:**
   - Optional `X-Msg-Fmt` request header is one of "text", "json", "bytes", or "v8" (defaults to "v8"), and instructs how to interpret the body
+  - Optional `X-Msg-Delay-Sec` request header sets the number of seconds to delay the delivery of this message (value between `0` and `42300` inclusive)
   - Request body is encoded message body
   - 200 response: empty body if enqueued
   - 413 response: message too large